admac-hub/dev_acuko/README.md

 ## About me :writing_hand:
 I'm a junior programmer who is passionate about codding and developing programms that solve real world issues, creating programms to make life easier.
-I enjoy working with SQL , Linux and AS400 IBM mainfraime server.
+I enjoy working with Poershell,  SQL , Linux and AS400 IBM mainfraime server , Yes i do know RPG.

 ## Find me around the web 🌎: